scroll-tech/scroll-documentation/src/content/docs/en/developers/l1-and-l2-bridging/the-scroll-messenger.md

 # The Scroll Messenger

 You can send arbitrary messages from L1 to L2 or vice versa through the Scroll Messenger contracts.
 This means we can execute functions on another chain in a secure and permissionless way.
-If you want to send a message from L1 to L2, use the messenger smart contract deployed at `0x5260e38080BFe97e6C4925d9209eCc5f964373b6` on Goerli testnet.
-If you want to send a message from L2 to L1, use the contract deployed at `0xb75d7e84517e1504C151B270255B087Fd746D34C` on Scroll Alpha.
+If you want to send a message from L1 to L2, use the messenger smart contract deployed on L1.
+If you want to send a message from L2 to L1, use the contract deployed on L1.

 {% hint style="warning" %}
-When sending a transaction through the **Scroll Messenger** deployed on Goerli and Scroll Alpha, the resulting transaction sender (`CALLER` or `msg.sender`) will be the Messenger Contract address deployed on the receiving chain.
+When sending a transaction through the **Scroll Messenger** deployed on L1 and L2, the resulting transaction sender (`CALLER` or `msg.sender`) will be the Messenger Contract address deployed on the receiving chain.
 In future Scroll versions, enforced transactions will be introduced as a L1 contract.
 Sending enforced transactions will allow setting the sender on L2 as the original one on L1.
 It will also allow 3rd parties to relay signed transactions and also setting the&#x20;
 {% endhint %}

 ## Messenger API